George Metesky: Bombs

-Some bombs came with notes, but the note never revealed a motive, or a reason for choosing that particular location.

 Metesky's bombs were gunpowder-filled pipe bombs, ranging in size from 4 to 10 in long and from 0.5 to 2 in in diameter.
 Most used timers constructed from flashlight batteries and cheap pocket watches.
 Investigators at bomb sites learned to look for a wool sock – Metesky used these to transport the bombs and sometimes to hang them from a rail or projection.

 Between 1940 and 1956, Metesky planted at least 33 bombs, of which 22 exploded, injuring 15 people.